Humor-Research/Humor-detection/task_4/README.md

 # Task 4

 This task evaluates the performance of third-party humor detection models on both humor and conversational datasets.
-For the former the evaluation metrics include F1 score and recall, and for the latter the fraction of humorous (positive class) predictions.
+For the former the evaluation metrics include F1 score and recall, and for the latter the fraction of humorous (positive class) labels.

 **Part 1**